syncfusion-content/xamarin-docs/Xamarin/Segmented-Control/Overview.md

 ---
-layout : post
+layout: post
-title : Overview of Syncfusion Segmented control for Xamarin.Forms description : A quick go through to learn about the Segmented control and the key features available in it. platform : xamarin control : SfSegmentedControl documentation : ug
+title: Overview of Syncfusion Segmented control for Xamarin.Forms
+description: This section will explain about Overview and available key features in Syncfusion Segmented control in Xamarin.Forms.
+platform: xamarin
+control: SfSegmentedControl
+documentation: ug
 ---

 # Xamarin Segmented Control (SfSegmentedControl) Overview